jonaslu/spad-mats/README.md

 It'll consider the currently checked out branch of the given repo (if bare cloned will default to master or main if newer github repository).

 It is assumed that the git-repo exists on the correct path and that it contains at least 1 commit.
 What happens otherwise is undefined.

+# clone-repos.sh
+Script that pulls the 100 most popular repos from github and then imports them into the postgres database with the command above.
+Samples repositories down to a 1000 commits.

+It uses your /tmp/ folder to clone repos into and then deletes them.
+Since some repos are quite large (such as linux, go and nodejs) it takes one positional parameter which is a folder to clone into should your /tmp/ partition be too small.

+This script requires you to have git and pup installed and on your path.